jmoldon/coronavirus_analysis/README.md

 2020-03-25
 - Added prediction to the number of deaths per day plot
+- Changed zorder of Active plots to be lower

 2020-03-24
 - Have to change the source of data because JHU has changed the format unconsistently and have removed the Recovered data